EnzoMessaoudi/holbertonschool-hbnb/part2/hbnb/README.md

 <img width="202" height="62" alt="Projet hbnb4 " src="https://github.com/user-attachments/assets/c1782baa-aa1b-43f9-9a90-dfc7352a06ed" />

-persistence : Saving and retrieving data from storage.
+persistence/ : Saving and retrieving data from storage.

+__init__.py : Makes the folder a python module and initializes the application.

 repository.py : The file that handles communication with the database.